getAlby/js-sdk/README.md

 ### NostrWebLNProvider Functions

 The goal of the Nostr Wallet Connect provider is to be API compatible with [webln](https://www.webln.guide/).
-Currently not all methods are supported and only `sendPayment` is specified.
+Currently not all methods are supported - see the examples/nwc directory for a list of supported methods.

 #### `static withNewSecret()`